destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 ````

 Think about the idea of using our remote control to make a direct change to the Cat object's size instance variable.
-In the hands of the wrong person, a reference variable (remote control) is quite a dangerours weapon.
+In the hands of the wrong person, a reference variable (remote control) is quite a dangerous weapon.
 We can prevent changes being made like:

 ````java